-Keyword research is an integral component to any well-planned SEM strategy.
+Keyword research is an integral component of any well-planned SEM strategy.

 What Is Keyword Research?